Factom-Asset-Tokens/wasm-contract-poc/examples/assemblyscript/datastructures/README.md

-# AssemblyScript WASM - Add Numbers
+# AssemblyScript WASM - Datastructures

-This example package demonstrates compiling a simple AssemblyScript program, `datastructures.ts` which adds two numbers to WASM, executing it in a host environment, and accessing it's methods.
+This example package demonstrates compiling a AssemblyScript program, `datastructures.ts` which demonstrates working with the AssemblyScript `Map` and `Set` data structures.